sumaho-live/TurboCat/README.md

 ## Daily Workflow
 - `TurboCat: Start` – boots Tomcat (debug mode available via `TurboCat: Start in Debug Mode`).
-- `TurboCat: Deploy` – detects Maven/Gradle/local layouts and executes the matching deployment pipeline without repeated prompts.
+- `TurboCat: Deploy` – detects Maven/Gradle/local layouts and keeps Tomcat in sync with the matching deployment pipeline.
 - `TurboCat: Clean` – removes the active webapp deployment and its cached work/temp artifacts.
 - `TurboCat: Reload` – reloads the active context or restarts when necessary.
+- `TurboCat: Generate Java Debug Profile` – scaffolds `.vscode/launch.json` and keeps the attach port aligned with TurboCat settings.

 The status-bar toolbar hides actions that are not relevant to the current server state.
 When Tomcat is stopped you only see start/debug/deploy.
 Once the server is running the toolbar collapses to stop/reload/clean plus the smart deploy toggle.
 The Smart Deploy button now shows `Smart Deploy` or `Smart Deploy (Off)` so you can see the mode at a glance.